gabheadz/jano/README.md

 | role | user role o roles required to grant application endpoint invocation (regular expression) |
 | anon | flag indicating that the application endpoint may be called anonymously.
 If this property is ```true``` no authentication validation is performed and roles defined un ```role``` atribute are not enforced. |

+Order is important: First rule matched given a url and method will be used to authorize the request.
+All subsequent rules are discarded.

 ## Keys and Keys Folder

 Jano uses private/public keys to Sign and Validate Json Web Tokens (JWTs).
 JWTs are generated and signed using a private key and returned to client upon successful authentication.
 Client is bound to send this JWT in the ```Authorization``` header in every request.
 Jano will validate the existence of this header value and will validate the JWT signature using a public Key.